kairoje/spring_mini_proj/README.md

 As a user interested in a particular book, I want to view detailed information about a specific book (e.g., title, author, description).

 ## Planning and Troubleshooting
 I started off my project with laying out the erd and setting up user stories.
 I then started with one model, just to get everything set up in crud.
-My endpoints were working but I ended up dealinf with authorization issues throughout.
+My endpoints were working but I ended up dealing with authorization issues throughout.